Tony Martin (racing driver)

 Tony Martin is a racing driver from Durban, South Africa.
-He won the Daytona 24 Hours in 1984 driving for Kreepy Krauly Racing, an all-South African team in a March 83G-Porsche.
+He was the 1980 South African Drivers Champion, and winner of the Daytona 24 Hours in 1984 driving for Kreepy Krauly Racing, an all-South African team in a March 83G-Porsche.
 He shared the win with Sarel van der Merwe and Graham Duxbury.

-He was born to WWII veteran Ian Martin and Iris Martin (née Momple), the second of two sons.
+Martin was born to WWII veteran Ian Martin and Iris Martin (née Momple), the second of two sons.

-He lives in Umhlanga Rocks in Kwa-Zulu Natal with his second wife.
+Martin lives in Umhlanga Rocks in Kwa-Zulu Natal with his second wife.
 He continues to race, amongst other things, hand-made AC Cobra replicas which he hand crafts in South Africa under the brand name Backdraft Racing.